S. Ward Casscells

-S. Ward "Trip" Casscells (March 18, 1952 – October 14, 2012) was an American cardiologist who served with the U.S. Army in Iraq and later was Assistant Secretary of Defense for Health Affairs.
+Samuel Ward "Trip" Casscells III (March 18, 1952 – October 14, 2012) was an American cardiologist who served with the U.S. Army in Iraq and later was Assistant Secretary of Defense for Health Affairs.
 Among other honors, he was the recipient of the Distinguished Public Service Medal, the Army's Order of Military Medical Merit, and the General Maxwell Thurman Award.

 Biography

 Samuel Ward Casscells III was born in Wilmington, Delaware and graduated from Tower Hill School in 1970.
 He then graduated cum laude from Yale College with a B.S. degree in 1974 and magna cum laude from Harvard Medical School with his M.D. degree in 1979.
 Casscells was board certified in internal medicine after completing his residency at Beth Israel Hospital from 1979 to 1983.
 He was then board certified in cardiology after completing a fellowship at Massachusetts General Hospital from 1982 to 1985.

 Starting in 1992, he was employed by the University of Texas Health Science Center at Houston.
 He also served in the Army Reserve, receiving the Meritorious Service Medal and retiring as a colonel.